Phone: (603) 557-4856

 100% Satisfaction Guaranteed

-Whether it's a new guitar, or something that's been sitting around collecting dust, I can help!
+Whether it's a new guitar, or something that's been sitting around collecting dust, it could probably use a set up.

-A good set up is essential for a new guitar, and regular service can prevent bigger problems down the road!
+A good set up is essential for a new guitar, and like you car, regular service can prevent bigger problems down the road!

-A Setup is an important, and often overlooked part of owning a guitar. whether it's fresh from the factory, from a shop, a friend or free on the internet, every guitar could benefit from a setup.
+A Setup is an important, and often overlooked part of owning a guitar. whether it's fresh from the factory, from a shop, a friend or free on the internet, every guitar benefits from a setup.

 Once I have it in hand, and we've discussed what issues you've noticed.
-I'll inspect the guitars for any obvious issues, like buzzy frets, noisy volume and tome knobs, etc. Then it's down to work!
+I'll inspect the guitar for any obvious issues, like buzzy frets, noisy volume and tone knobs, etc. Then it's down to work!

 Frets polished